-In line with the statutory guidance provided in Keeping Children Safe in Education 2022 Part 5, we will seek advice and support from other services as decided on a case-by-case basis.
+In line with the statutory guidance provided in Keeping children safe in education 2023 (Part 5), we will seek advice and support from other services as decided on a case-by-case basis.
 All decisions and actions taken by the school will consider the needs of the individual children involved, and the wider school community.

 We ask that if parents/carers have concerns about their child experiencing or allegedly perpetrating child-on-child abuse, that they contact the school's Designated Safeguarding Lead/Deputy (in person/via telephone call/via email) to explain their concerns.
 The Designated Safeguarding Lead/Deputy will take an initial note of the concerns but may ask to schedule a meeting to allow for more time to discuss the concerns in detail.
-Following the report and/or the meeting, the Designated Safeguarding Lead/Deputy will make a formal record of the report on the school's recording system (CPOMs/My Concern etc.) and other relevant members of staff will be alerted.
+Following the report and/or the meeting, the Designated Safeguarding Lead/Deputy will make a formal record of the report on the school's recording system (CPOMs) and other relevant members of staff will be alerted.
 The Designated Safeguarding Lead/Deputy will seek advice from Statutory Services if the report is deemed urgent or if a pupil is considered at risk.